Zvonimir96/LUDO-Atmega/README.md

-# CJNS Kontroler - Electronic LUDO Game
+# CJNS Controler - Electronic LUDO Game

 An embedded C++ implementation of the classic LUDO board game for ATmega328, featuring NeoPixel LED visualization and interactive gameplay.